 We all love visual creatives.
-Unfortunately, on mobile, they take lots of space, which is scarce.
-Reduce your top header images (or remove them completely for mobile) & focus on text content.
+Unfortunately, on mobile, they take up lots of space, which is scarce.
+Reduce your top header images (or remove them completely for mobile) and focus on text content.

 Space competition is fierce on small screen sizes.
 Design clear buttons, navigation indicators, and visual feedback.
-Keep enough space for (big) fingers with buffers & margins.
+Keep enough space for (big) fingers with buffers and margins.

 Desktop keyboards are convenient.
 Mobile ones are not.
 Ideally, build your mobile web versions so online users don’t need to interact with the keyboard often.

 Segment your content production based on your target audience.
-Desktop users & mobile users are not the same.
+Desktop users and mobile users are not the same.
 Besides, people using smartphones engage more with geolocated information.

 On mobile, small text fonts quickly become unreadable.
 To keep online users comfortable, set your font sizes to 16px at least (bigger fonts for titles are fine).

 The principle of parsimony is not only an economic concept.
 It perfectly applies to the mobile SEO world.
-Unlike on the desktop, focus on the most important only & remove the rest.
+Unlike on the desktop, focus on the most important only and remove the rest.